 For those who want the ultimate in environmental friendliness, organic latex mattresses are available.
 This is becoming increasingly popular, especially among eco-conscious shoppers and parents of babies and young children.
 Organic latex is 100% natural latex which has been grown without the use of pesticides.

 Whether or not you opt for the organic variety, you can feel good about doing your part for the environment when you purchase a latex mattress.

 8. No metal, therefore no amplification of electromagnetic radiation.
-The zero metal content of latex mattresses make them very popular with those who want to sleep safely.
+The zero-metal content of latex mattresses make them very popular among those who want to sleep safely.
 In contrast, the metal springs in spring coil mattresses are believed to amplify electromagnetic radiation, acting like an antenna: this is not a good environment for our bodies to sleep on.